jeffreykegler/old_kollos/notes/design/intermediate.md

 These are line and column in the LUIF.
 Line and column should be as defined by the Unicode Consortium.

+## Implementing the callbacks

+The "callbacks" may be best implemented via a Lua table, rather than function calls.
+The table can be part of the KIR, or a separate file accompanying it.
+However the table is delivered, it may be best to arrange for it to be interpreted only when and if required.
+Normal processing will not require these callbacks, and their overhead may be measureable.

 <!---
 vim: expandtab shiftwidth=4